Kwang-chih Chang: Early life

 Chang was born in Beijing on April 15, 1931, the second son in a family of four children.
 His paternal grandfather was a farmer in Taiwan.
 His father, Chang Wo-chün, moved in 1921 to complete his education in Beijing, where he met and married Chang's mother.
 Wo-chun later became a professor of Japanese literature and language at Peking University and developed a reputation as a leading literary figure.

 In 1946, Chang moved with his family to Taiwan.
-His close association with his older brother, who had chose to remain in mainland China, led to a year-long imprisonment during the White Terror when he was 17 years old.
+His close association with his older brother, who had chosen to remain in mainland China, led to a year-long imprisonment during the White Terror when he was 17 years old.
 He enrolled in National Taiwan University in 1950 to study archaeology and anthropology.
 After graduating in 1954, he moved to the United States to complete doctoral studies and earned his Ph.D. from Harvard University in 1960.
 His doctoral dissertation was titled Prehistoric Settlements in China: A Study in Archaeological Method and Theory.